PatrickxStar/Portfolio/README.md

 ---

 ## How to Use This Repository
-Each folder contains a standalone project with its own `README.md` (where applicable) that provides more detailed information on how to set up and run the project.
+Each folder contains a standalone project with its own `README.md` that provides more detailed information on how to set up and run the project.
 To explore a project, navigate to the relevant folder and follow the instructions provided.

 ---